CenterForDigitalHumanities/rerum-cloud/docs/api.md

 | | | 404: "No record found."

 There is no batch `DELETE` planned.

+## Smart objects

+`stub` Known things in RERUM gain superpowers to save the embedded items and update batches cleverly.

+## _rerum

+`stub` There is a private property called `_rerum` that is an object on every stored object with metadata about the record retreived, such as it exists at the time.

 [home](index.md) | [Friendly Practices](practices.md) | [API](api.md) | [Register](register.md)